Roosevelt Montás

 Founding Civics Initiative Faculty

-Roosevelt Montás is the Senior Lecturer in American Studies and English and Director of the Freedom and Citizenship Program at Columbia University.
+Roosevelt Montás is the John and Margaret Bard Professor in Liberal Education and Civic Life at Bard College.
 He holds an A.B.
 (1995), an M.A.
 (1996), and a Ph.D.
 (2004) in English and Comparative Literature from Columbia University.
 He was Director of the Center for the Core Curriculum at Columbia College from 2008 to 2018.

 Roosevelt specializes in Antebellum American literature and culture, with a particular interest in American citizenship.
 His dissertation, Rethinking America: Abolitionism and the Antebellum Transformation of the Discourse of National Identity, won Columbia University’s 2004 Bancroft Award.
 In 2000, he received the Presidential Award for Outstanding Teaching by a Graduate Student.

-Roosevelt teaches “Introduction to Contemporary Civilization in the West,” a year-long course on primary texts in moral and political thought, as well as seminars in American Studies including “Freedom and Citizenship in the United States.”
-He is Director of the Center for American Studies’ Freedom and Citizenship Program in collaboration with the Double Discovery Center.
+Roosevelt served as director of Columbia’s Center for the Core Curriculum for ten years, and started a Great Books program for low-income high school students who aspire to be the first in their families to attend college.
 He speaks and writes on the history, meaning, and future of liberal education and is author of Rescuing Socrates: How the Great Books Changed My Life and Why They Matter for a New Generation (Princeton University Press, 2021).

 Research interests: